Mai0313/Mentor/docs/Amplifier/Amplifier_parsed.md

 Here is the image describtion:
 ```
-The image is a schematic diagram illustrating a supply decoupling circuit.
-The diagram is labeled as "Fig. 4.3.3 Supply Decoupling."
+The image is a schematic diagram illustrating a supply decoupling circuit, which is used to filter out AC noise from a DC power supply.
+The diagram includes the following components and labels:

-In the diagram:
-- There is a DC supply line coming from the right side, labeled "From DC supply with AC noise."
-- This line is connected to a resistor labeled "R6."
-- After the resistor, the line splits into two paths:
-  - One path continues horizontally to the left, labeled "DC only to circuit."
-  - The other path goes vertically downward to a capacitor labeled "C3."
-- The capacitor "C3" is connected to the ground.
+1. **DC Supply with AC Noise**: This is the input power source that provides DC voltage but also contains unwanted AC noise.

+2. **R6**: This is a resistor connected in series with the DC supply.
+The resistor helps to limit the current and works in conjunction with the capacitor to filter out the AC noise.

-- There is a note next to the capacitor that reads "Xc ≈ 0Ω at frequency of AC noise," indicating that the capacitor is designed to have a very low impedance at the frequency of the AC noise, effectively filtering it out.
+3. **C3**: This is a capacitor connected between the node after the resistor R6 and ground.
+The capacitor is designed to have a very low impedance (approximately 0 ohms) at the frequency of the AC noise, effectively shorting the AC noise to ground while allowing the DC component to pass through.

+4. **DC Only to Circuit**: This label indicates the output of the decoupling circuit, which is the filtered DC voltage with the AC noise removed, supplied to the rest of the circuit.

-The purpose of this circuit is to filter out AC noise from the DC supply, ensuring that only the DC component reaches the circuit.
-The capacitor "C3" shunts the AC noise to the ground, while the resistor "R6" helps in isolating the noise from the DC supply line.
+The purpose of this supply decoupling circuit is to ensure that the DC voltage supplied to the circuit is clean and free from AC noise, which can interfere with the proper operation of electronic components.
+The combination of the resistor and capacitor forms a low-pass filter that attenuates high-frequency noise.
 ```

 **(From Fig 4.3.2)**